-On April 10, 2017, Trilogy and Trilogy Metals US entered into an Option Agreement to form a Joint Venture with South32 Group Operations Pty Ltd. ("South32 Operations"), a wholly-owned subsidiary of South32 Limited, on the UKMP (as amended, the "Option Agreement"), which agreement was later assigned by South32 Operations to its affiliate, South32 USA Exploration Inc. ("South32").
-Trilogy Metals US granted South32 the right to form a 50/50 joint venture to hold all of Trilogy Metals US' Alaskan assets.
-Upon exercise of the option, Trilogy Metals US will transfer its Alaskan assets, including the UKMP, and South32 will contribute a minimum of \$150 million to a newly formed limited liability company ("JV LLC"), plus any amounts Trilogy Metals US contributes over the option period to a maximum of \$5 million per year (the "Subscription Price"), less an amount of the initial funding contributed by South32.
+On April 10, 2017, Trilogy and Trilogy Metals US entered into an Option Agreement to form a Joint Venture with South32 Group Operations Pty Ltd., a wholly-owned subsidiary of South32 Limited, which agreement was later assigned by South32 Operations to its affiliate, South32 USA Exploration Inc. ("South32") on the UKMP ("Option Agreement").
+Under the terms of the Option Agreement, as amended, Trilogy Metals US granted South32 the right to form a 50/50 joint venture to hold all of Trilogy Metals US' Alaskan assets.
+Upon exercise of the option, the option agreement provided that Trilogy Metals US would transfer its Alaskan assets, including the UKMP, and South32 would contribute the Subscription Price (as defined below) to a newly formed and jointly held, limited liability company ("LLC") (see note 11).